 In the CAE market, Acceleware partners with software developers to increase the speed at which partners' software runs.
-Some of the Company's current software partners include SPEAG, Remcom, Synopsys and Agilent Technologies.
+Some of the Company's current software partners include SPEAG, Synopsys and Agilent Technologies.
 Acceleware reaches the CAE market through a combination of partner channels and direct sales.

-Acceleware has developed seismic data processing and reservoir simulation applications for customers and partners in the oil and gas exploration and development market.
+Acceleware has developed seismic data processing applications for customers and partners in the oil and gas exploration and development market.
 Acceleware accesses the oil and gas exploration and development market through a combination of channel and direct sales.
-The Company provides partners with software solutions as an add-on or replacement to an existing seismic data processing or reservoir simulation platform.
-In addition, Acceleware provides solutions and services direct to oil & gas exploration companies.
-Acceleware reaches the oil and gas market through a combination of partner, direct sales and services.
+The Company provides partners with software solutions as an add-on or replacement to an existing seismic data processing platform to increase the functionality of and/or the speed of partners' software.
+Some of the Company's current software partners include Tsunami Development and Paradigm Geophysical.

 In a variety of markets, Acceleware provides HPC consulting services to developers and users, under fixed price or hourly contracts.
+In addition to these consulting services, Acceleware provides public and private training courses to developers of HPC solutions.

 Acceleware was founded in February 2004 by a group of graduate students and professors from the University of Calgary's Electrical Engineering department and became a public company on the TSX Venture Exchange in January 2006 through a reverse takeover of a capital pool company, Poseidon Capital Corp.
 The Company is headquartered in Calgary, Alberta.
-As at December 31, 2009, Acceleware had 26 employees including: 2 in administration; 8 in sales, marketing, and product management; and 16 in research and development.
+As at December 31, 2010, Acceleware had 22 employees including: 2 in administration; 5 in sales, marketing, and product management; and 15 in research and development.